FacilMap/Leaflet.DraggableLines/README.md

 You can pass the following options as the second parameter to `L.DraggableLines`:

 * `enableForLayer`: A callback that receives a layer as its parameter and needs to return a boolean that decides whether dragging should be enabled for this layer.
-This is called for all existing layers when `enable()` is called on the `L.DraggableLines` object, and for any layer that is added to the map while it is enabled.
-Only layers that are instances of `L.Polyline` or its sub classes are supported, so you should always check for that using `layer instanceof L.Polyline` and return false otherwise.
+This is called for all existing Polyline layers when `enable()` is called on the `L.DraggableLines` object, and for any Polyline that is added to the map while it is enabled.
-  By default this returns true for all supported layers.
+  By default this returns true for all Polylines that have `interactive: true`.
+* `icon`: An instance of `L.Icon` that should be used for draggable points on the line.
+Defaults to a blue marker.
+If you want draggable points to be invisible but still draggable, you need to pass an invisible icon with the desired dimensions of the draggable area here.
+* `startIcon`: An instance of `L.Icon` that should be used for the start point of the line (not applicable for polygons).
+Defaults to a green marker.
+* `endIcon`: An instance of `L.Icon` that should be used for the end point of the line (not applicable for polygons).
+Defaults to a red marker.
-* `icon`: An instance of `L.Icon` that should be used for the temporary marker that appears while you hover and drag a line.
+* `dragIcon`: An instance of `L.Icon` that should be used for the temporary marker that appears while you hover and drag a line.
+  Defaults to a blue marker.
 * `allowExtendingLine`: If `true` (default), users are allowed to drag the line in a way that adds additional points before the first point and after the last point.
 Has no effect on Polygons.
-* `autoApply`: If `true` (default), automatically adjust the points of a Polyline/Polygon when the user is dragging it.
-If `false`, a temporary marker still appears when the user hovers the line and this marker can be dragged around, but the line is not affected by this.
-When the drag operation ends, the marker simply disappears.
-When using this option, you can customize the effects of the drag operation by subscribing to the drag events of the `L.DraggableLines` instance.

 ### Events

 #### `dragstart`, `drag`, `dragend`

-`dragstart` is fired when the user starts to drag the temporary marker. `drag` is fired continuously as the user moves the marker around (if you subscribe to this event, it might make sense to debounce the handler). `dragend` is fired after the user releases the mouse and the temporary marker is removed.
+`dragstart` is fired when the user starts to drag a marker. `drag` is fired continuously as the user moves the marker around (if you subscribe to this event, it might make sense to debounce the handler). `dragend` is fired after the user releases the mouse.

 All 3 events carry an object with the following properties:
-* `layer`: The layer which is being dragged
+* `layer`: The Polyline which is being dragged
 * `from`: An `L.LatLng` instance with the coordinates where the dragging started.
-These coordinates will be exactly on the line
-  (even if the mouse cursor was outside of the center of the line when the dragging started), but they will probably not be equal to a line point (rather, the point will be somewhere in between two line points).
+In case of a point marker, this will be the coordinates of the point.
+In case of a temporary marker, these coordinates will be exactly on the line, but they will most likely not equal any existing point, but rather be somewhere in between two existing points.
 * `to`: An `L.LatLng` instance with the coordinates where the marker is currently being dragged.
 In case of a `dragstart` event, this is equal to `from`.
 In case of a `dragend` event, this is the final position of the drag marker.
-* `idx`: The index where the new point should be inserted.
-For example, on a Polyline that has 3 points A, B and C, and the user starts dragging the line between point A and B, `idx` will be `1`, because the new point needs to be inserted at index `1` (`latlngs.splice(event.idx, 0, event.to)`).
+* `idx`: The index where the new point was inserted.
+For example, on a Polyline that has 3 points A, B and C, and the user starts dragging the line between point A and B, `idx` will be `1`, because the new point is inserted at index `1` (`latlngs.splice(event.idx, 0, event.to)`).

   In case of a multi-line (a Polyline constructed with an array or arrays of coordinates) or a Polygon (where `getLatLngs()`